skillrepos/adv-k8s-v2/codespace-labs.md

 k get pods -n probes --show-labels
 ```

-4. You should see that while the web pod is running, the database pod is not ready at all.
+4. You should see that while the web pod is running and ready, the database pod is not ready.
 (If the web pod
 isn't "Running" yet, it may still need time to startup.
 You can run the command again after a minute or
 so to give it time to finish starting up.).
 Now, let’s do a “describe” operation on the pod itself.
 We’ll
 specify the pod using one of its labels instead of having to use the pod name.